Root Canal Arlington, VA

 Accessing the Pulp

 The first step of a root canal treatment is to create a path to the tooth's inner pulp chamber.
-The dentist will create an opening in the tooth's chewing surface to gain access to the soft pulp in the interior.
+Your dentist will create an opening in the tooth's chewing surface to gain access to the soft pulp in the interior.

 Removing the Pulp

 The pulp will be carefully removed from the tooth to clear out the infection.
-This includes the infected pulp, the nerves, and blood vessels within the chamber.
+This includes the infected pulp, the nerves, and the blood vessels within the chamber.

 Draining the Abscess